AbdullahRizwan101/CTF-Writeups/Betava2j.md

 <img src="https://imgur.com/8zgoUvZ.png"/>

 Here we can see the lenght of the response for the `login successfully` message is 5982,6069 and in between this length so now let's sort out the moderators and admin from the credentials we got.
-We have the creds for the admin "ArnoldBagger" and a moderator "PalacerKing".
-So let's login as an administrator
+We have the creds for the two moderators "ArnoldBagger" and "PalacerKing".

 <img src="https://imgur.com/ADYo0Le.png"/>